 New Esports Arena

 The university’s new esports arena is currently under construction in a remodeled space in the former National Guard armory building on the main campus.
-The facility will not only accommodate the students in the school’s new Bachelor of Science in Esports, but it will also serve as a venue for high school events.
+The facility will not only accommodate the students in the university’s new Bachelor of Science in Esports program, but it will also serve as a venue for high school events.